 OTHER VOICES, OTHER CHOICES ARTICLES are written by practitioners themselves.
 They are invited on a one-time (or once-in-a-while) basis to describe the nature of their work and its relationship to the feature topic of the issue.
 Only one “voice” per specialty is included in each issue, and articles are accepted on a first-come, first-served basis.

-Display ads range in size from a sixteenth of a page (approximately business-card size) to a full page.
+Display ads range in size from a sixteenth of a page (approximately business-card size) to a full page or a two-page spread.
 Rates vary with ad size and contract frequency.
-Click here to obtain our current rate card, and additional information about advertising options.
+Fill out the form on our Contact Us page to obtain our current rate card and additional information about advertising options.

 - Advertising is accepted with the understanding that the merchandise and services offered are accurately described and sold at the advertised price.
 Deceptive or misleading ads will not be accepted.